alikhairbek/conformal-hydride/README.md

 and the present work:

-> Khairbek, A. A. Conformal certification of reversible metal hydrides exposes the statistical limits of
-> machine-learning screening for hydrogen storage. *(manuscript, 2026 — citation to be updated on publication).*
+> Khairbek, A. A. Certifying reversible metal hydrides: the statistical limits of machine-learning screening for hydrogen storage. *(manuscript, 2026 — citation to be updated on publication).*

 ## License